gtaylor/EVE-Market-Data-Relay/doc_src/uploading.rst

 Uploading Market data to EMDR
 =============================

-.. warning:: These instructions are the eventual steps needed, but we have
-    not deployed EMDR yet, so this will not actually work yet.

 For those gracious souls willing to point their uploaders at EMDR, here how you can do that.